 The London Institute is located in Bedford Square, with the University of London and the British Museum in the neighboring square.
 Sotheby’s auction house, the National Gallery, the National Portrait Gallery, and the Royal Academy of Arts are a short walk away.
 The Institute’s large network of art professionals in London and beyond — at museums, private collections, galleries, and auction houses — ensures that students get behind-the-scenes access and learn first-hand how objects are made, handled, collected, curated, displayed, bought, and sold.
 Internships at prestigious art organizations can also form an essential part of this unique, participatory learning environment.

-All Master's programs at Sotheby's Institute-London are validated by The University of Manchester, part of the esteemed Russell Group.
+All Master’s degree programs at Sotheby’s Institute in London are validated by The University of Manchester, the first and foremost of the English civic universities and part of the esteemed Russell Group.

 Now accepting applications for Fall 2023.

 View Virtual Open House